hostuser/freckles.old/README.rst

 Quickstart
 ----------

-For its most basic use-case, *freckles* needs 3 things:
+For its most basic use-case -- which is installing and configuring packages --, *freckles* needs 3 things:

  - a *configuration file*
  - a *dotfile repository* -> to have something to work on